 Don’t beat yourself up too much when you fall off.
 Be patient with yourself and always remember your why.

-Patience, consistency and determination will give you the confidence to take control of you use your days.
+Patience, consistency and determination will give you the confidence to take control of your days.
 Don’t give up on developing new behaviours that will allow you to be more efficient and productive.
 It takes a bit of time, but you need to train your brain to get used to it.

 Our mind needs re-wiring when we have been doing something for so long.
 Replacing an old habit with a new one will feel uncomfortable at first.

-You’ll get the urge to perform the bad habit again but just remember your intention for wanting to change your actions in the first place.
+You’ll get the urge to perform the bad habit again, but just remember your intention for wanting to change your actions in the first place.

 Thanks for these tips.
 These are very helpful.
 Definitely the most powerful one for me is knowing your why.
 You have to determine exactly why you want to change a bad habit, and always remind yourself of that!